 If They Are Still Alive, It is Not Too Late!

 If your loved one is losing weight quickly inside a nursing home or assisted living facility, it is not too late to intervene.
 Demand a consultation with a nutritionist and a doctor to address your loved one’s caloric intake.
-Ask questions about supplements, snacks, shakes and even tube feedings.
+Ask questions about supplements, snacks, shakes, and even tube feedings.
+Inquire about getting an aide to physically help your loved one eat, ensuring they are holding down their food and not choking.

 If They Have Passed Away, Seek Justice Through an Investigation